HorusGoul/horuslugo.com/src/pages/z1-internship-experience/index.md

 I've really enjoyed the experience of working at Z1, and I would recommend to anyone looking for an internship to contact this studio as it would help you **bootstrap your careers while having fun** (you can check what positions are currently open at [Z1 careers page](https://z1.digital/careers), or e-mail them directly to careers@z1.digital).

 And one last but not least recommendation: Z1 are really active on social media.
 They are on [Twitter](https://twitter.com/z1digitalstudio), [LinkedIn](https://www.linkedin.com/company/z1digitalstudio/), [Instagram](https://www.instagram.com/z1digitalstudio/), [GitHub](https://github.com/z1digitalstudio), and [Dribbble](https://dribbble.com/z1).
 Start following them to find interesting resources and updates about what’s in the oven!

+> This article was also published on [Z1's Medium publication](https://medium.com/z1digitalstudio/software-intern-z1lab-22f53971a3a0).